mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

-Lets output again the context:
+Let's show the context:

 `kubectl config get-contexts`{{execute}}

-Now, let's switch to the dev-context
+Notice that the current context is the `kubernetes-admin@kubernetes`

-`kubectl config use-context dev-context@development`{{execute}}
+Now, let's switch to the `dev-context@development` context `kubectl config use-context dev-context@development`{{execute}}